 We're exploring health behavior change.
-Find inspiration for your healthcare content, plus a free poster.
+Find inspiration for your healthcare content.

 As healthcare communicators, it's our job to inspire change—to help people improve their health and well-being through better habits and smart practices.
 The words we write, the campaigns we build and the lessons we share have the power to help people truly transform their lives.

 That's why we're so interested in health behavior change.
 The more we understand what motivates people to make changes, the better content we can create.

 Today, we're sharing a poster we've created on this intriguing and important topic.
 We thought we'd take a page from the behavior-change playbook and show you information in a fun and educational way.

 Design and artwork by Julie Christian, Art Director/Senior Graphic Designer

 7 tips to inspire and promote behavior change